apache/royale-docs/welcome/why-royale.md

 In short, Royale gives you the tools you need and gives you some examples of what they can do, but doesn't tell you how you have to use them.

 ## Fast!
 Most frameworks try to get as close to vanilla JavaScript as they can.
 In Royale we try to be _faster_ than vanilla JavaScript.
-In most cases Royale will _beat_ the best performance you can squeeze out of native HTML and Javascript.
+In most cases Royale will _beat_ the best performance you can squeeze out of native HTML and JavaScript.
 That's because Royale only uses the DOM when necessary and we never do any kind of DOM syncing or traversal.

 ## Zero configuration necessary
 Out of the box, Royale will build both debug and release builds of your application.
 You don't need any external tools to package "tree shake" or what-have-you.